To receive 20% off tickets, use the code GREENFRIDAY at checkout friends! But hurry, this discount code is only valid for the next 48 hours.

-Looking forward to welcoming you into my home kitchen!
+Looking forward to welcoming you, and your loved ones, into my kitchen this January!

 Check out Open Hive raw Irish honey, bee’s wax candles, and wild flower bee bombs.
 We took a tour of our nearest hive with Kyle and Sadhbh (photographed above) and fell in love with the majesty that is the Irish black bee.
 It’s a population that needs nurturing, so please consider supporting the work of bee keepers protecting native Irish bees.